commandus/tlns/README.md

 ### Dispatcher

 Dispatcher serves message queue.
-Each time Dispatcher has been called it get one or more task descriptor ready to serve.
+Each time Dispatcher has been called it getUplink one or more task descriptor ready to serve.

 Then Dispatcher start one or more tasks: